hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 There are two roles in this protocol: Issuer and Holder.
 Technically, the latter role is only potential until the protocol completes; that is, the second party becomes a Holder of a credential by completing the protocol.
 However, we will use the term Holder throughout, to keep things simple.

 >Note: When a holder of credentials turns around and uses those credentials to prove something, they become a Prover.
-In the sister RFC to this one, [0037: Present Proof](../0037-present-proof/README.md), the Holder is therefore renamed to Prover.
+In the sister RFC to this one, [0454: Present Proof Protocol 2.0](../0454-present-proof-v2/README.md), the Holder is therefore renamed to Prover.
 Sometimes in casual conversation, the Holder role here might be called "Prover" as well, but more formally, "Holder" is the right term at this phase of the credential lifecycle.

 ### States